 You could also try these self-guided practices developed by the Staff Counselling and Psychological Support team:

 In partnership with OD&PL the Staff Counselling and Psychological Support Service run a Mindfulness and Attention Skills workshop.
 This session is delivered in person, on campus and is available for all University of Leeds staff and PGR students.

 A word of caution about listening to guided meditations: as mindfulness trains us to pay more attention to our lived experience it can highlight our awareness of stress or difficult experiences.
 If this is too much for you at any point, please override the meditation and choose to focus on something that feels safe or neutral.

-Please get in touch with the service at email@example.com if you have any questions or would like individual guidance about practising mindfulness.
+Please get in touch with email@example.com if you have any questions or would like individual guidance about practising mindfulness.
 See the Staff Counselling and Psychological Support webpages for more information about the team.